PaulBlanche/frugal/doc/src/contents/doc/0.9/01-getting-started/01-blog-posts.md

 }
 ```

-Now that our page is complete, we can add it to the `pages` list in the `frugal.config.ts` module :
+Now that our page is complete, we can add it to the `pages` list in the `frugal.config.ts` module:

 ```ts filename=frugal.config.ts lines=[5]
 import { Config } from "https://deno.land/x/frugal@{{FRUGAL_VERSION}}/mod.ts"